* Translated by AI

 /Photo=Late Director Kim Chang-min

-The Prosecution Service, which established a dedicated investigation team, is understood to have secured decisive circumstantial evidence while searching and seizing the suspects' residences and conducting summon investigations.
-It is also reported that the Prosecution Service captured circumstances where the suspects made statements during phone calls implying they "intended to kill" or attempted to coordinate their stories.
+The Prosecution Service, which established a dedicated investigation team, is reported to have secured crucial circumstantial evidence while conducting searches and seizures at the suspects' residences and summoning them for questioning.
+It is also reported that the Prosecution Service captured evidence suggesting the suspects made statements during phone calls indicating they "intended to kill" and attempted to coordinate their stories.

-Suspect A and others, who appeared at the court to attend the substantive review of the arrest warrant, bowed their heads and did not answer the reporters' question asking if they had anything to say to the bereaved family.
+Suspect A and others, who appeared at the court to attend the substantive review of the arrest warrant, did not respond to reporters' questions asking if they had anything to say to the bereaved family, bowing their heads in silence.

-The late Director Kim Chang-min visited a restaurant in Guri, Gyeonggi-do, with his developmentally disabled son around 1 a.m. on October 20, 2025, and was assaulted by a group led by suspect A, who was sitting next to him.
-He was rushed to a hospital about an hour later but was declared brain dead on November 7, 2025, and passed away after donating his organs to four people.
+The late Director Kim Chang-min visited a restaurant in Guri, Gyeonggi Province, with his developmentally disabled son around 1 a.m. on October 20, 2025, where he was assaulted by a group led by suspect A, who was seated nearby.
+He was rushed to a hospital but was declared brain dead on November 7, 2025, and passed away after donating his organs to four recipients.

-Afterward, the police initially identified only suspect A as a suspect before the victim's death, applied charges of serious injury, and requested an arrest warrant, but it was rejected.
+Following this, the police initially identified only suspect A as a suspect before the victim's death and applied charges of aggravated assault, requesting an arrest warrant, which was rejected.
 In response to the police's request for supplementary investigation, suspect B, who was present at the scene, was added as a suspect, and arrest warrants were requested for both individuals on charges of causing death by injury.
-However, the court rejected this, stating there was "no concern of evidence destruction or flight."
+However, the court rejected the request, stating there was no concern about the destruction of evidence or flight.

 Ultimately, the Prosecution Service, which took over the case from the police, formed a dedicated team consisting of three prosecutors and five investigators and launched a reinvestigation.